npahucki/TeresaVialMakersLab/README.md

 ### Taking things apart
   - Number of Sessions: 1
-  - Project Output: A box of parts, and or reassembled things
+  - Project Output: A box of parts for use in later projects, and/or reassembled things

 During this topic we will take apart a variety of things to see how they work.
-Then we will put them back together in a way that they can be used again.
+Then we may will put some items back together in a way that they can be used again.
+Others, we will simply keep the parts for use in later projects.
 We will learn about the different parts of the things we take apart, and how they work together.
 We will learn about the tools we need to take things apart, and how to use them safely.
 We will learn about the materials we are working with, and how to work with them safely.
-We will lean about the different types of fasteners we will encounter, and how to use fasten and un fasten them (e.g. screws, clips, adhesives, etc.).
+We will lean about the different types of fasteners we will encounter, and how to use fasten and unfasten them (e.g. screws, clips, adhesives, etc.).

 #### Materials Provided by School
  - Tools (see below)